 GeoPlanner helps you visualize these impacts by assigning or classifying attribute values in a dataset to a suitability scale.
-For example, to understand how suitable an area is for walking, you can assign a rank to various locations within that area.
-In this case, ranking can occur within a scale of five possible values.
+For example, to understand how suitable an area is for walking, you can assign a rank to various locations in that area.
+In this case, ranking can occur in a scale of five possible values.
 Scales of five values are easy to understand and allow for differentiation.
 In the following table, walk times are mapped to a scale of high to low.
 This creates a suitability scale where high indicates a zone of higher suitability and low defines an area of low suitability for walking.

 The following example shows how the scale above can be applied to a layer that is created by the Create Travel–Time Areas analysis tool.

 - Create a common standard to help you compare values across different datasets (layers).

 - Group multiple values into fewer classes to understand complex data.

 GeoPlanner includes the Classify tool to help you build a suitability scale and visualize it in your data.
 The tool allows you to map attribute values on a one-to-nine scale that can reflect suitability or risk.
 You can use the Classify tool for most feature layers.
 The tool creates a new layer item in your organization.
 You can use this layer as an assessment layer in GeoPlanner dashboard charts.